scottaubrey/elife-base-images/adr/0004-elife-user.md

 ## Consequences

+`/srv/` should be property of `elife` which will build applications there.

 Compromise `www-data` processes won't be able to rewrite the application code.

 No container will be running as `root` or even `elife`.